jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 class.
 In other words, I define three different classes for the French Revolutionary Calendar, one  per variant.
-With that, the  burden is no longer  on  the  module  writer  / maintainer,  but  on  the  dispatch mechanism  coded in  the Perl  6 interpreter.
+With that, the  burden is no longer  on  the  module  writer  / maintainer,  but  on  the  dispatch mechanism  coded in  the Raku    interpreter.
 Yet, the  three classes would contain much duplicated code.
 To prevent code duplication, this code will  be written  in a role  used by the  three classes.
 Thus we
 have: